softwarepub/hermes/docs/source/dev/plugin_structure.md

 ```

 The {py:meth}`~hermes.commands.process.base.HermesProcessPlugin.__call__` method of process plugins needs to return a dictionary mappings strings and/ or `None` to dictionaries mapping strings or `None` to {py:class}`~hermes.model.merge.action.MergeAction`.
+Alone the data structure isn't enough to understand how this object is supposed to represent the merge strategies.
+The following example will illustrate the sematics of each layer within the dictionary.

 If `strategies` looked like this (where {py:class}`~hermes.model.merge.action.Reject` is imported from {py:mod}`hermes.model.merge.action`)
 ```{code-block} python
 strategies = {